- Pets and Animals

 I have had a passion for animals since I can remember.
-I have had cats, bunnies, chameleons, goldfish, tropical fish, and parakeets.
-Then there were the dogs.
-By the time I turned 12 years old I had owned three dogs and all three were named Skippy.
-I have no idea where the name “Skippy” came from except that perhaps it was just easy for me to say.
-In my opinion, there is a divine aura which encircles my four legged friends, as they eagerly exhibit a loyalty that lasts a lifetime.
+I have had cats, rabbits, chameleons, goldfish, tropical fish, and parakeets.
+However, my deepest love literally does go to the dogs.
+By the time I turned 12-years-old I had owned three dogs and all three were named Skippy.
+I have no idea where the name “Skippy” came from except perhaps it was just easy for me to say.
+In my opinion, there is an aura which encircles my four-legged friends, as they eagerly exhibit a loyalty which will last a lifetime.
 It is so sad that we mere mortal humans do not emulate the quality of trust, love, and commitment which is given so freely by Canis familiaris.

-Each Skippy came from the Society for the Prevention of Cruelty to Animals (SPCA) and selecting just one dog to take home is a gut-wrenching process.
+Each Skippy came from the Society for the Prevention of Cruelty to Animals (SPCA) and selecting just one dog to take home was a gut-wrenching process.
+We lived a couple of miles from the local dog shelter and many Saturday mornings I would ride my bicycle there to visit my friends.
 Walking through the SPCA filled me with a host of emotions.
-Just as polarizing as north and south magnets, I was overwhelmed with feelings of extreme elation, followed by the depths of despair and sadness.
+As polarizing as north and south magnets I was overwhelmed with feelings of extreme elation, followed by the depths of despair and sadness.
 For you see, even as a small child I was keenly aware of the death room that lurked in the shadows at the end of the hallway.
 If Beelzebub existed, then surely he thrived in the evilness locked within that space.
 It is as though a time machine has transported me back in time when I visualize those visits and walks at the SPCA.

 It's over.
 Some dogs were resigned to their terminal fate as they laid listless, curled up with tail tucked under their muzzles, not even raising their heads to see their visitor.
 Hope had long passed for this group of dogs.
 Although I methodically would look into each kennel, many of these lost, forgotten and heartbroken animals refused to even make eye contact.
 The dog to human and soul connection had expired and life was all but over as I hurried by them.